chipxsd/stream-based-sync/stream-based-sync.md

 Let's make a list of components we need to have to achieve this:

-- **a simple server** -- which can be a lightweight service (process) written in C using standard library, or something written in higher-lever languages (Scala, Ruby, Python, Java, etc.) using off-the-shelf libraries.
+- **a simple server** -- which can be a lightweight service (process) written in C using standard library, or something written in higher-level languages (Scala, Ruby, Python, Java, etc.) using off-the-shelf libraries.
-  For the sake of simplicity, we'll use a simple web socket server in Ruby that accepts JSON structure with _Light Switch_ state information, and fans out the new state to other clients.
-No persistence of the _Light Swtich_ state required.
+  For the sake of simplicity, we'll use a simple web socket server in Ruby that accepts a JSON structure from clients with _Light Switch_ state information, and fans out the new state to other clients.
+  No persistence of the _Light Swtich_ state is required.

 - **mobile clients** -- an app that connects to our lightweight server capable of receiving and sending _Light Switch_ state changes through